ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/TechnicalOverview.rst

 Software/Operating System Requirements
 -----------------------------------------
 The UFS SRW Application has been designed so that any sufficiently up-to-date machine with a UNIX-based operating system should be capable of running the application.
-SRW App `Level 1 & 2 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ already have these prerequisites installed.
+SRW App :srw-wiki:`Level 1 & 2 systems <Supported-Platforms-and-Compilers>` already have these prerequisites installed.
 However, users working on other systems must ensure that the following requirements are installed on their system:

 **Minimum Platform Requirements:**